kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 1. **Disable cgroup v1 support by default**: Set the kubelet flag `FailCgroupV1` to `true` by default, effectively making cgroup v1 unsupported unless explicitly enabled.

-2. **Clear messaging**: Update warning messages and events to reflect that cgroup v1 is now unsupported rather than in maintenance mode.
+2. **Clear messaging**: Update warning messages and events to reflect that cgroup v1 is now deprecated rather than in maintenance mode.

-3. **Documentation updates**: Update all relevant documentation to reflect the unsupported status of cgroup v1 and provide migration guidance.
+3. **Documentation updates**: Update all relevant documentation to reflect the deprecated status of cgroup v1 and provide migration guidance.

 4. **Preparation for removal**: This change prepares the codebase for eventual removal of cgroup v1 support in future releases.